kawu/hhu-dl-materials-2019/python-refresher/README.md

 """
 ```

+Python itself ignores the comments, but they help to understand your code.

 ## Whitespace Formatting

-Many programming languages delimit blocks of code.
-Python uses indentation for
+Many programming languages delimit blocks of code with brackets.
+Python uses
-this purpose.
+indentation for this purpose.

 ```python
 for i in [1, 2, 3]: